nelson-liu/SMSiri/README.md

 # SMSiri
 Making "dumb phones" smarter through natural language question answering.
 Ask us a question by texting (714) 500-7689!
 Visit us at our [website](http://www.smsiri.co/static/index.html) to learn more about SMSiri's functions.
 To use smsiri: point your Twilio request url to http://smsiri.herokuapp.com/receiveSMS.
-As of October 11th, SMSiri has been taken offline.

 ## Developers
 Built by: